 - Gherkins has been translated into and can be used in multiple languages.
 This helps easy communication between Stakeholders and business users.

 - Tests written in Gherkins/Cucumber serve the dual purpose of tests and project documentation.

-- Adopting BDD approach ensure a development process is built with the user experience in mind.
+- Adopting the BDD approach ensures a development process is built with the user experience in mind.

-- This methodology requires lot of engagement among 3 amigos.
-This can serve as advantage or disadvantage depending the project situation.
+- This methodology requires a lot of engagement among 3 amigos.
+This can serve as an advantage or disadvantage depending on the project situation.